Telephone numbers in Australia: Overview

-Australian local area numbers are eight digits in length, conventionally written in the form xxxx xxxx.
-Mobile numbers are written in the form of ten digits in length, when dialed within Australia, the 0 must be included, plus 4, which indicates the service required is a mobile number.
+Australian local telephone numbers have eight digits, conventionally written in the form xxxx xxxx.
+Mobile numbers are written in the form of ten digits.
+When dialed within Australia, the 0 must be included, and 4, which indicates the service required is a mobile number.
 Mobile numbers are conventionally written 04xx xxx xxx.
 If a landline or mobile number is written where it may be viewed by an international audience (e.g. in an email signature or on a website) then the number is often written as +61 x xxxx xxxx or +61 4xx xxx xxx respectively.

-(The "Australian national trunk access code" of 0 is not used for calls originated from locations outside Australia.)
+The Australian national trunk access code, 0, is not used for calls originated from locations outside Australia.